All customer service enquiries, complaints and suggestions for improvement should be directed to the club for the attention of:-

-Monday-Friday 9.00 a.m. to 5.00 p.m.
-(Voicemail: available out of hours)
+Monday-Friday 9.00 a.m to 5.00 p.m (voicemail available out of hours)

-Our supporters, investors, sponsors and our local community are the reason that AFC Bournemouth exists.
+Our supporters, investors, sponsors and local community are the reason that AFC Bournemouth exists.
 They deserve the best we can give.
 Therefore we aim to give them the respect, courtesy and information they deserve in all dealings with the club.

-The Club is dedicated to maintaining the safety and well-being of all children and young people in all aspects of its operations.
-The Club's Child Safeguarding contact is Steve Cuss who can be contacted on 01202 726342 in respect of any concerns or issues in this respect.
+The club is dedicated to maintaining the safety and well-being of all children and young people in all aspects of its operations.
+The club's child safeguarding contact is Steve Thorpe who can be contacted on 01202 726329 or firstname.lastname@example.org

 CONSULTATION AND INFORMATION

-• The Club consults supporters on a regular basis through the above channels as well as supporter surveys and regular focus groups
+• The club consults supporters on a regular basis through the above channels as well as supporter surveys and regular focus groups.

-• The Club has and continues to develop ways to consult with partners in our local community.
+• The club has and continues to develop ways to consult with partners in our local community.

-• The Club gives the earliest possible notice to any changes to its ticketing policy and the reasons for the changes.
+• The club gives the earliest possible notice to any changes to its ticketing policy and the reasons for the changes.

-• The Club undertakes research on the design and number of new strips.
+• The club undertakes research on the design and number of new strips.

-• The Club continues to strive for wider access to matches by offering a broad range of ticket prices.
+• The club continues to strive for wider access to matches by offering a broad range of ticket prices.

-• The Club operates a scheme to enable supporters to pay for season tickets by instalment..
+• The club operates a scheme to enable supporters to pay for season tickets by instalment.

-• The Club's policy for restricted view seats is not to sell them unless specifically requested.
+• The club's policy for restricted view seats is not to sell them unless specifically requested.
 If all other seats are sold, customers will be notified of the restriction before purchase.

-• The Club runs the following Loyalty and Membership schemes:
+The club runs the following membership schemes:

-• Junior Cherries
+• Junior Cherries.

-• Vice Presidents
+• Vice Presidents.

-Cup Competitions and other games of high interest
+• Cup competitions and other games of high interest.

-• Tickets for Cup Competitions are priced in consultation with the opposing club.
+• Tickets for cup competitions are priced in consultation with the opposing club.

 Returns and refunds

-• The Club's policy on the return and distribution of unwanted tickets is to offer an alternative game as long as tickets are returned prior to re-arranged matchday.
+• The club's policy on the return and distribution of unwanted tickets is to offer an alternative game as long as tickets are returned prior to re-arranged matchday.
 Exceptions to this policy will however be considered.

 • If a match is postponed before kick-off, ticket holders are entitled to free admission to the rearranged game.
 If a match is abandoned after kick-off, spectators are entitled to half price admission to the rearranged match.